 While every mother has an unbreakable bond with her child, some parent-child relationships are stronger than others.
-Skin-to-skin contact is the best way to promote bonding especially with newborns.
-Skin to skin bonding, also called kangaroo care, is much more than just bonding.
+Skin-to-skin contact is best to promote bonding especially with newborns.
+Skin to skin bonding, also called kangaroo care, is much more than meets the eye.

 It Helps Baby Adapt